AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 **Tokenization**
 ---------------

-Search tokenizes queries into words.
+When performing a search, the query is tokenized into words.
+The rules around how the query string is tokenized can affect the search results.
 Words are extracted by spaces and trailing punctuation, or puctuation followed by a space.
-Embedded punctuation, punctuation surrounded by non punctuation charaters without spaces, does not trigger tokenization and is treated as one word, see exmaple below.
+Embedded punctuation, punctuation surrounded by non punctuation characters without spaces, does not trigger tokenization and is treated as one word, see exmaple below.

 Phrase | Tokenized
 ----------|-------------------------------------------------------------------
 ``Device.1`` | Treated as one word
 ``Device!!1`` | Treated as one word
-``Device. ``  | Treated as ``Stream``
+``Device. ``  | Treated as ``Device``
-``Device!!`` | Treated as ``Stream``
+``Device!!`` | Treated as ``Device``

 If your query has a wildcard following trailing punctuation, such as ``Device!*``, only ``Device`` will be tokenized and queried.
 If you want to specifically search on a term that has the trailing punctuation, enclose it in quotation marks, ``"Device!"*``,